Itinerary Map

 Day 14 - Sunday 6 April 2025

-There will be further cherry blossom viewing today at the World Heritage site of Nijo Castle (former Kyoto residence of the Tokugawa Shogunate, ruling party of Japan prior to the current royal family), and then the World Heritage site of Kiyomizu Temple (constructed without nails, overhanging a cliff with a great view of Kyoto city).
+There will be further cherry blossom viewing today at the World Heritage site of Nijo Castle (former Kyoto residence of the Tokugawa Shogunate, ruling party of Japan prior to the current royal family), and then the World Heritage site of Kiyomizu Temple,which is constructed without nails, overhanging a cliff with a great view of Kyoto city.

 Lunch is included today at a local restaurant

-This afternoon, you will take part in a special Yuzen (Kimono silk) dyeing program.
+This afternoon, we will take part in a special Yuzen fabric dyeing program.

-Today’s touring concludes around 5PM back at your hotel.
+Today’s touring concludes later in the afternoon back at our hotel.

 Overnight - Watermark Hotel Kyoto (or similar)